XintianLi/XintianLi.github.io/index.md

 **[Predicting Bikeshare Trips in NYC](/projectMarkdown/PredictingBike.html)**
 <img src="images/bikeApp.png?raw=true"/>

-**Responsiblities:** Collaboratively worked in a team of 3.
+**Responsibilities:** Collaboratively worked in a team of 3.
 I focused more on the data cleaning part and model training & comparison part.

 ---